joelr/developer.everydayhero.com/content/overview.md

     X-Rack-Cache: miss
     Transfer-Encoding: chunked

-    {
+    "error": {
-      "message": "You need to authenticate.",
+      "message": "You need to authenticate for this resource" }
-      "status": 401
-    }

 2. Requesting resources that you do not have permission to request will